 While no one person will have all the qualities enumerated below, the successful candidate will bring many of the following qualifications and attributes:

-- A combination of a bachelor’s degree in Human Resources or related field; 5+ years leading the HR Function; or 3 years plus SHRM or PHR Certification(s)
+- A combination of a bachelor’s degree in Human Resources or related field; at least 5 years leading the HR Function; or at least 3 years leading the HR Function and SHRM or PHR Certification(s)

 - Experience working in a non-profit, advocacy or political organization